-- How can I prevent the condition from getting worse?
+- How can I prevent hallux rigidus from getting worse?

 A note from Cleveland Clinic

 If you have big toe joint pain, talk to your healthcare provider.
-The earlier you get a diagnosis of hallux rigidus, the more successful treatment can be.
-Often, treatment includes pain medication, getting shoes that fit correctly and resting the joint.
+The earlier they diagnose hallux rigidus, the more successful treatment can be.
+Most people only need nonsurgical treatments to manage their symptoms.
 But if lingering pain interferes with your life, surgery can help.
 There are several hallux rigidus surgery options.
-Your provider will discuss your options with you and help figure out which treatment is right for you.
+Your provider and surgeon will discuss your options with you and help you decide which treatment is right for you.